xdxxxdx/VSDS-Tech-Docs/docs/LDES_server.md

 ## SHACL

 The LDES specification prescribes that each LDES must link to a SHACL shape, providing a machine-readable definition of the members in the collection.
+If a SHACL shape was provided on startup, the LDES server reads it before the ingestion process starts and the SHACL shape is used to validate the ingested members.
+Only valid members are ingested in the LDES server.
 When starting the server, it is possible to provide a SHACL shape via through an RDF file.
-If a SHACL shape was provided on startup, the LDES server reads it before the ingestion process starts and the SHACL shape is used to validate the members that are ingested.
-Only valid members are ingested in the LDES server.
 At last, the SHACL shape is also published as part of the LDES on the Web.

 ```note
 SHACL stands for Shapes Constraint Language and is used to define a set of constraints which are used to verify to conformity of RDF data with these constraints.